kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 !!! info "Sneaky characters"

-	The usual roll includes characters from Latin fullwidth, Cyrillic, greek, a lot of weird uncategorized characters, and like 20 variations of the symbols /, _ and -.
+	The usual roll includes characters from Latin fullwidth, Cyrillic, Greek, a lot of weird uncategorized characters, and like 20 variations of the symbols `/`, `_` and `-`.
 	You can go check out the full list at [`AsciiVariations.kt`](https://github.com/kevlar-kt/kevlar/blob/master/antipiracy/src/main/kotlin/com/kevlar/antipiracy/detection/vectors/alphabet/ascii/AsciiVariations.kt).
 I'd advise doing so on an empty stomach.

+	These characters can be extracted from the installer package of said self-camouflaging pirate software.

 ## Collateral tools
 Some techniques may have non-zero false positive rates, and they are disabled by default.
 Kevlar's objective is to achieve accurate detection, with a non-zero false-negative rate, but a zero false-positive rate.
+You can think of it as the [judgement in a court trial](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Statistical_background): the defendant (package) is presumed to be innocent until proven guilty.
+And without using collateral techniques, we know we won't wrongly classify a normal package as a pirate one.

-Enabling collateral tools is a form of aggressive detection, and it should be used in scenarios where you are willing to accept some risk to get (very) slightly better detection for the price of non-zero false positives.
+Enabling collateral tools is a form of aggressive detection, and it should be used in scenarios where you are willing to accept some (little) risk to get stronger detection against self-obfuscating, for the price of non-zero false positives.

 The detection works because we know how some specific software tries to obfuscate/randomize its stub.
 We can therefore match for the distribution of those values in all installed packages, and if one matches then it may be what we are looking for.
+It may also be something else.
+By default we assume it is innocuous, but enabling these checks will treat these matches as hits, and will be included in the attestation.

 !!! info "Collateral example in package name randomization"

 	The easiest example to illustrate this technique is with [Lucky Patcher](database.md).
 	Its installer generates a randomized stub, inserts the payload (the actual pirate software), and installs it.

 	While the stub's package name _has_ random bits, it is not completely random.
 It always starts with "ru.", followed by 8 random characters, followed by a ".", followed by another 9 random characters.
+And we can form a pattern-detection test detecting these fixed occourrences.
+Here's a FSM:

 	```mermaid
 	stateDiagram-v2